nix-community/robotnix/docs/src/installation.md

     Select the option to unlock the device and confirm.
 This step effectively performs a factory reset, and will remove all user data from the device.

- 4. Flash your custom AVB signing key using
+ 4. *(Strongly recommended, but technically optional)* Flash your custom AVB signing key using
     ```console
     $ fastboot erase avb_custom_key
     $ fastboot flash avb_custom_key avb_pkmd.bin